-Barbara has been appointed to and serves on the Massachusetts Board of Registration in Nursing (2012-Present).
+Barbara was appointed to and served on the Massachusetts Board of Registration in Nursing (2012-2020).
 In 2017, she was appointed as Chair of the Board (2017-2020).
-She is currently serving as Past Chair (2020-Present).
 In the past, she has shared her expertise and knowledge with the Massachusetts Tribunal, where she participated as a rotating member of the board that reviews and determines the future of medical malpractice claims.

 Barbara has also served as a National Director (2012-2015) and on the Executive Board (2012-2015) for the National Association of Orthopaedic Nurses (NAON).
 She also taught the orthopaedic nursing review course for NAON and prepared nurses nationwide who were taking the orthopaedic nursing examination.